aiman-al-masoud/sqlchat/README.md

 You need to have a mysql server up and running for this app to work.

-You can create an account online for a remote server (sometimes even for free), or set your own mysql server on your personal computer*.
+You can create an account online for a remote server (sometimes even for free), or set your own mysql server on your personal computer (*1)

 After you create the database, however you decide to do that, you will need to make sure that you have these 4 pieces of information readily at your disposal: